declanwhelan/coastline-backend/README.md

  - then to run the app run

     ``` node index.js ```

+   and it will start running on port 8080

 *App requires a version of node 17+.
 This is due to the fallback for when the 3rd party API is rate limiting the free account.
 It is using a new enough experimental way to import JSON files.
 Usually this is not something you would do in a production environment but it stops this example from looking very broken for the testers sake*